anthonyjdella/automated-job-web-scraping/README.md

    File System is an API for interacting with the file system, such as creating a document and saving it to your file system.
 For more information about File System, this is a link to their documentation: [FS Docs](https://nodejs.org/api/fs.html#fs_file_system)

-# Install:
+# Install & Run:
 1. Install Node.js
-2. To check if it's already installed or to check the verison number, type this in your console:
+2. To check if it's already installed or to check the verison number (I'm on 8.10.0), type this in your console:
 ```
 $ node -v
 ```